yasminfrr11/Python_Tetris/README.md

 # Python_Tetris
-Tetris made in Python using Pygame (Youtube tutorial)
+Tetris made in Python using Pygame following a Youtube tutorial

-Made just to practice my Python skills
+Made just to practice my Python skills (and because I like tetris)